zamanianlab/ZamanianLabDocs/docs/protocols/Molecular_Biology/NEB_HiFi_Assembly/NEB_HiFi_Assembly.md

     | **H<sub>2</sub>O** | 1.17 μL | 1.09 μL |
     | **Total** | **5 μL** | **5 μL** |

 5. Set the thermocycler to incubate at 50°C for 15 minutes for 2-3 fragments, or 60 minutes for 4-6 fragments.
-Store assembly at -20°C or ice for immediate transformation.
+Store assembly at -20°C or on ice for immediate transformation.

 ## Transformation

-**Note**: Prior to transformation: heat water bath to 42°C, remove 1 LB/Amp/IPTG/X-gal plate (or other selection plate) per assembly reaction from 4ºC incubator, move SOC to room temperature, move NEB 5-alpha chemically-competent from the -80°C freezer to ice.
+**Note**: Prior to transformation: heat water bath to 42°C, remove 1 LB/Amp/IPTG/X-gal plate (or other selection plate) per assembly reaction from 4°C incubator, move SOC to room temperature, move NEB 5-alpha chemically-competent from the -80°C freezer to ice.

 1. Aliquot 50 μL of the cells to a chilled 1.5 mL tube.
 Return the competent cells to the -80°C freezer.